glhuilli/neural_caissa/README.md

 python setup.py install
 ```

-Once all dependencies are ready, you can launch the service that is integrated with the bots trained in this repository by running,
+Then, you can launch the service that is integrated with the bots trained in this repository by running,

 ```bash
 python run.py